WICG/scheduling-apis/README.md

 * synchronously run queued tasks (flush the queue) when the user navigates away etc

 ### 3. API for posting tasks
-API to enable posting tasks -- at known priority levels.
+API to enable posting tasks -- at a pre-determined set of priority levels.

 ### 4. run-loop
 A mechanism to execute tasks at an appropriate time, relative to the current state of the user and the browser.

 **What does the run-loop need for effective scheduling?**
 #### 4a. run-loop requires knowledge of:

-* 1. rendering
+* 1. browser's rendering pipeline
   * timing of next frame
   * time budget within current frame
-* 2. input
+* 2. state of input and user interaction
   * is input pending
   * how long do we have before input should be serviced
-* 3. loading, navigation
+  * loading, navigation

 #### b. run-loop requires effective coordination with other work on the main thread:

 * 1. fetches and network responses
 * 2. browser initiated callbacks: eg. onreadystatechange in xhr, post-message from worker etc
 * 3. browser’s internal work: eg. GC
+* 4. other developer scheduled callbacks: eg. settimeout
+* 5. propagation of priority across a series of related async calls
-* 4. rendering: tasks may be reprioritized dependent on renderer state
+* 6. rendering: tasks may be reprioritized depending on renderer state
-* 5. other developer scheduled callbacks: eg. settimeout
+* 7. knowledge of read / write renderinng phases to avoid layout thrashing from interleaved reads & writes

 ### Priorities for tasks

-#### 1. "user-blocking"
+#### 1. "user-blocking" priority
 Urgent work that must happen in the limited time *within the current frame*.
 Work that the user has initiated and should yield immediate results, and therefore should start ASAP.
 This work must be completed for the user to continue.